Engineering

 Read the deployment walkthrough end-to-end and a specific list of properties is absent.
 The list is what would make this safe to run inside a production system rather than a research environment.

 The Feedback-Agent optimises against the same verifier it is being scored against.
 Both levers — harness rewrites and weight updates — are evaluated by the same reward signal.
 The authors themselves call this out: fixed points can look strong on the verifier yet stay fragile under perturbation.
-In production terms: the system can convince itself it has improved without having improved on anything the user actually cares about.
+In production terms, the system can convince itself it has improved without having improved on anything the user actually cares about.
+The model is studying for the exam by teaching the exam.

 Production-grade evaluation requires a held-out set the optimiser cannot see.
 The same eval-hygiene discipline we laid out for custom evaluation frameworks applies, with the added twist that the optimiser is now an LLM that will find any gap in the eval surface.